robertcornet/TUD_AI_driving/README.md

 # TU Delft AI driving platform

 # Introduction
 This page contains all information regarding the TU Delft AI driving platform.
-This platform is for anyone who is interested in low-cost development on a vehicle platform that is capable of interesting and dynamic driving manouevres.
 It is designed for the department of Cognitive Robotics (CoR) at the faculty of 3ME at the TU Delft.

-This platform offers the following:
+## Who is it for?
+This platform is for anyone who is interested in vehicle research that goes beyond navigation tasks and focusses on dynamic vehicle behaviour and vehicle stability.
+The onboard accelerometers, gyros and individual wheel speed sensors provide a good basis for developing impressive vehicle controllers.

+## What does it offer?
 - low-cost dynamic driving with access to the relevant vehicle states.
 - small scale suitable for compact spaces
-- Onboard computer capable of running tensorflow
+- Onboard TensorFlow integration for AI driving
 - Modular platform for easy addition of sensors

-This page contains the following:
+## Quick Navigation
  - [Bill of Materials](https://github.com/robertcornet/TUD_AI_driving/blob/main/documentation/bill_of_materials.md)
  - [Building instructions for the vehicle](https://github.com/robertcornet/TUD_AI_driving/blob/main/documentation/build_guide.md)
  - [CAD models](https://github.com/robertcornet/TUD_AI_driving/tree/main/CAD)